-(Note 8) The period is generally considered to be two years, but it can be shorter or longer than two years depending on the attributes of the industry.
-This note is applied similarly in (3) of this following section.
+(Note 8) The period is generally considered to be two years, but it can be shorter or longer than two years depending on the characteristics of the industry.
+This note is applied similarly in the following section (3).

 (3) Entry